suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 25 | boolean | Component/Dependency | URI List Append | A CBOR encoded list of ranked URIs
 nint | int/bstr | Custom | Custom Parameter | Application-defined parameter

 CBOR-encoded object parameters are still wrapped in a bstr.
 This is because it allows a parser that is aggregating parameters to reference the object with a single pointer and traverse it without understanding the contents.
-This is important for modularisation and division of responsibility within a pull parser.
+This is important for modularization and division of responsibility within a pull parser.
 The same consideration does not apply to Conditions and Directives because those elements are invoked with their arguments immediately

 ### SUIT_Parameter_Strict_Order

 The Strict Order Parameter allows a manifest to govern when directives can be executed out-of-order.
 This allows for systems that have a sensitivity to order of updates to choose the order in which they are executed.
-It also allows for more advanced systems to parallelise their handling of updates.
+It also allows for more advanced systems to parallelize their handling of updates.
 Strict Order defaults to True.
 It MAY be set to False when the order of operations does not matter.
 When arriving at the end of a command sequence, ALL commands MUST have completed, regardless of the state of SUIT_Parameter_Strict_Order.
 If SUIT_Parameter_Strict_Order is returned to True, ALL preceding commands MUST complete before the next command is executed.

 ### SUIT_Parameter_Soft_Failure